-When you turn 65, the initial enrollment period you had before (on disability) will restart.
-You lose your eligibility for Medicare based on disability, and it will be based on your age instead; you will have the same enrollment period as anyone else who turns 65.
+When you turn 65, your initial enrollment period (on disability) will restart.
+You lose your eligibility for Medicare based on disability, and it will be based on your age; you will have the same enrollment period as anyone else who turns 65.

 Your Medicare sign-up window is from 3 months before your birth month when you turn 65 to 3 months later.